 Know Your Comfort Level

 You don’t have to be comfortable with everything, but know that there are opportunities available beyond the scope of your typical travel mindset that might be worth exploring.
 And understand that there’s a scale between couch-surfing and five star hotels.
-Even a small adjustment of one or two notches to a budget hotel, a hostel, or Air B n’ B can add up to significant savings.
+Even a small adjustment of one or two notches to a budget hotel, a hostel, Airbnb, or other hotel alternative can add up to significant savings.

 Reach Out to Friends, Family, Even Distant Acquaintances